top of page

 How a town drowned overnight.
 The case of Rungholt

 Rungholt.
-A thriving and wealthy town that disappeared overnight in the year 1362.
-For six centuries only legends told us about what...
+A thriving and wealthy town of the archipelago of the Wadden Sea that disappeared in the waves overnight in the year 1362.
+For...

 Hans Faber